• Skip to main content

 • Butter cannot be replaced with oil or margarine.

 I highly suggest lining your pans with Reynolds Cookie Baking Sheets.
-Not even one of my cookies stuck to the sheets...
-YAY!
+Not even one of my cookies stuck to the sheets.
+Yay!
 These baking sheets are so convenient to use because they are already pre-cut and they are also strong enough to be picked up from the tray and moved onto a cooling rack without tearing.

-Reynold's Baking Sheets Campaign
+Reynold's Baking Sheets on Light Wood Background.

 More cookie recipes